speedment/speedment-doc/pages/hazelcast.md

 Via the UI Tool, nullable columns can be configured to use getters returning either `null` (i.e standard POJO) or `Optional` objects.

 ## Configuration
-Speedment generates a complete class that provides a Hazelcast `ClientConfiguration` containing all serialization factories and class definitions already pre-configured.
+The Hazelcast Auto DB Integration tool generates a complete class that provides a Hazelcast `ClientConfiguration` containing all serialization factories and class definitions already pre-configured.
 This class is named after the project name.
 For example, for a project named "Sakila", then the configuration class will be named `SakilaHazelcastConfigComponent`.
 This is how an exemplary generated class looks like:
 ```java